 Fast forward to 2019, we are seeing a shift where KPIs of HR departments are more inclined towards employee upskilling and Employee Experience than ever before.
 Perhaps most notably is how HR now has a seat at the table to impact a company’s trajectory in a very tangible way: via the success of its people.
 In fact, A Gartner survey showed that building critical skills and competencies is a priority for over half of all HR leaders and 85% for Learning and Development Executives.

 Technologies are being leveraged to help with these efforts.
 In 2018, the global spend on Enterprise Software rose by 9.5% amount to approximately $390 billion.
 HR technology was a major contributor to this surge.

-A current front runner is Workday, who continues to lead as a vendor of choice with Fortune 500 organizations even in space with over 83 HCM players, and growing.
+A current front runner is Workday, which continues to lead as a vendor of choice with Fortune 500 organizations even in space with over 83 HCM players and growing.
 If you’re one of our HR leader readers, then there is a high chance that you’ve also implemented this solution to meet your HCM needs.

-You may have chosen Workday as your HCM software for the following reasons:
+You may choose Workday as your HCM software for the following reasons: